 Marvel always did like brains, I pointed out to my children.
 Tony Stark being the most obvious example.
 Reed Richards was another one.
 At this point the discussion went off topic a bit as I bewailed the obscurity of Richards vs. Stark and all because Fox owned the rights to the FF.
-I pointed out the the Marvel Age began with the first family in 1962, even before Spider-Man.
+I pointed out that the Marvel Age began in 1962 with the FF, even before Spider-Man.

 Back to Doc Ock.
 I made the observation that, when Spider-Man’s foes decided to form a group it was the most educated – Doctor Octopus – that became the natural leader.

 How many times have we seen Stark, Richards, Pym, Banner, and, to a lesser extent Parker and Morbius forming an illuminati-like brain trust?
 A nexus for further adventures.